 Signaling for graph is used to create pipeline over NIC.
 Nodes that produce SFG tensor latency should be minimized, otherwise the pipeline over NIC is not optimal or not achieved.
 For example: if two nodes that produce SFG tensors are bundled the tensors will be signaled closely and NIC operation won't have good pipeline.

-SW-191632 - Getting issue details...
+Synapse API requirements SW-191632 - Getting issue details...
 STATUS

 Synapse will expose an optional attribute per node ( default: false) to indicate that GC should try to minimize node latency.
 The API proposed is synNodeSetMinimalLatency()

+GC Design Requirements

 Avoid adding a node to bundle that will delay a node that is marked to minimize latency (i.e. direct/indirect consumer for node that is marked "minimal latency")